 Additional documents may be requested to complete processing of the aid request.
-Notification of these additional required documents is sent to students through a document tracking letter.
+Notification of these additional required documents is sent to students through a document tracking e-mail.
 Additional information may include, but is not limited to, the following:

 - 1. Proof of citizenship - 2.
-Proof of selective service registration - 3.
+Proof of selective service registration / No longer required by DOE as of June 2021 - 3.
 Marriage certificate, copy of legal separation, copy of divorce decree - 4.
 Verification Worksheet(s) (independent and dependent) - 5.
 Tax return documentation designated by verification guidelines (parent and student or spouse) - 6.
 W2s for non-tax filers and as needed for conflicting information